jjatuah/Blogging-API--AltSchool/README.md

 Jukun people are very proud people and their tribe is a minor tribe in Nigeria.
 Jukun people are very proud people and their tribe is a minor tribe in Nigeria.
 Jukun people are very proud people and their tribe is a minor tribe in Nigeria.
-Jukun people are very proud people and their tribe is a minor tribe in Nigeria."}
+Jukun people are very proud people and their tribe is a minor tribe in Nigeria."
 }

 ```